lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Integer

 #### Description
-This keyword controls the cut off energy value for the GW calculations.
-Unit is eV.
+This keyword controls the cut-off energy value for the GW calculations.
+The unit is eV.

 #### Default
 50 eV